Best Photo Management Software 2023 [Free & Premium]

 • Enables you to perform actions such as resizing, converting, and renaming multiple images at once.

-• Includes basic photo editing features such as cropping, rotating, resizing, and adjusting color levels.
+• Includes basic photo editing features such as rotating, cropping, resizing, and adjusting color levels.

 Pricing: Free and premium (€29.00).